 House in Ashitaka by Kazuo Shinohara Photographs

 His house was inspired by the traditional “Chise” House.
 The word “chise” in the Ainu means “a house,” which could be seen in the Ainu Kotan (village).
-It was normally built in the Yosemune-zukuri style (a square or rectangular building).
+It was usually built in the Yosemune-zukuri style (a square or rectangular building).
 The building materials of an Ainu house varied according to geographical and climatic conditions.
 Bamboo leaves, wild grasses, thatch, reed grass, and tree bark were used for roofs and walls, which were tied with grapevine or tree bark.

 The wood of chestnut, Japanese Judas tree, and Amur mackia was used for supporting pillars, which were directly set up without foundation stones.
-A “chise” has normally three windows; the one in the back is a rorun-puyar (god’s window), through which the gods entered, the one on the right is for letting in light, and the one near the entrance is for cooking ventilation.
+A “chise” typically has three windows; the one in the back is a rorun-puyar (god’s window), through which the gods enter; the one on the right is for letting in light, and the one near the entrance is for cooking ventilation.

 After that, his houses tended to be identified not by the place where they were built but by the single-minded image that was the basis of their design.
 He subsequently produced eccentric works with earthen floors and strange, high-pitched interior volumes entirely devoid of furniture.